Church of Denmark: Liturgy

 The Communion Service includes three readings from the Bible: a chapter from one of the Gospels, from one of the Epistles or another part of the New Testament and, since 1992, from the Old Testament.
 Texts are picked from an official list following the church year.
 Some liturgical features have a fixed content but are free to the form.
 This accounts for the Common Prayer following the sermon, where the priest is encouraged to mention the royal house.
 Some will simply mention "the King and all his House" whereas others will list all members of the royal house by name and title.

 The sermon, as in other Protestant churches, is a central part of the service.
 The priest takes a starting point in the text of that Sunday, but is free to form a personal message of it.
-At special occasions, even non-priests may be allowed to preach.
 Hymns are also very central.
 In contrast to Roman Catholic churches, Danish congregations sit while singing and stand while listening to Bible.

 The Church of Denmark recognizes two sacraments: baptism and the Lord's Supper, as well as four other rites.
 Formerly, individual or shared confession was a condition to receive the Lord's Supper.
 An official confession ritual still exists, but is used on a particular basis, as requested.
 There are also official rituals for confirmation, wedding, holy orders, anointing of the sick and funerals.
 Emergency baptism may be performed by any Christian if necessary, and later the child will then be "ratified" in Church.